Financial Consumer Information

 Credit balance refunds through BankMobile

-We use BankMobile, a higher education financial services company, to provide a faster, more convenient way to send your credit balance refunds.
-BankMobile processes credit balance refund electronically to a preexisting bank account, to a BankMobile account or via check mailed to the shipping address that we have on file.
-We pay BankMobile a flat annual fee for the services it provides to our students and we do not receive payments or commissions from BankMobile based upon student usage or account selection.
-View our institution's contract with BankMobile, a division of Customer Bank, or for general information visit the BankMobile website.
+We use BankMobile, a higher education financial services company, to provide a faster, more convenient way to send credit balance refunds.
+We pay BankMobile a flat annual fee for the services it provides to our students and we do not receive payments or commissions from BankMobile based upon student usage or refund preference selection.
+View our institution's contract with BankMobile, a division of Customers Bank, or for general information visit the BankMobile website.